Simple Homemade Chicken & Dumplings Recipe

 Flexible Chicken & Dumplings Recipe

 I always have homemade broth on hand.
-So when I have leftover chicken it’s my kinda quick & easy southern comfort to whip up chicken & dumplings from scratch.
+So when I have leftover chicken it’s quick & easy southern comfort to whip up chicken & dumplings from scratch.

 I’ll share the basic recipe I use, although I’ll admit I throw in whatever sounds good at the time or whatever I have waiting to be used.